They’re changing the guards at Buckingham Palace

 This summer there was a special exhibition in the ball-room showing the tables laid out as if for a state banquet.
 Any visiting head of state would be impressed, with the silver-gilt plates and cutlery, the six different crystal glasses and the displays of flowers and fruit.

-It took me a second glance to realise that the footmen standing by the table ready to serve dinner weren’t the real thing.
-You can see a video about the elaborate preparations for a state banquet here – you might be inspired to get the tape measure out or fold the napkins just so, next time you’re having friends round for dinner.
+It took me a second glance to realize that the footmen standing by the table ready to serve dinner weren’t the real thing.
+The state banquet requires elaborate preparation.
+You might be inspired to get the tape measure out or fold the napkins just so, next time you’re having friends round for dinner.

 After seeing all the state room, we arrived at the Bow room which leads out onto the terrace at the back of the palace, and down the steps into the gardens.
 There was the opportunity to buy some tasteful Buckingham Palace gifts – no shortage of bone china mugs, chocolates and fudge and books about the Royal Residences.